Best Verizon Prepaid Phones Android Central 2020

-The Galaxy S10+ leaves little to be desired, offering everything from all-day battery life to powerful cameras, a great display, and high-end specs.
+The Galaxy Note 10 leaves little to be desired, offering everything from all-day battery life to powerful cameras, a great display, and the mighty S Pen.

-The Pixel 3 is perfect for Android enthusiasts who always want to be on the latest version of Google's software since it's made directly by Google themselves.
-It's the first phone to receive any new builds, including beta versions of Android Q, and it's guaranteed to receive continued software support for years past its release cycle.
+The Pixel 4 is perfect for Android enthusiasts who always want to be on the latest version of Google's software since it's made directly by Google themselves.
+It's the first phone to receive any new builds, including the recent beta builds of Android 11, and it's guaranteed to receive continued software support for years past its release cycle.

 It's also a stunning phone for photography.
-Though the Pixel 3 only has one lens, Google makes use of computational photography to pull off stunning photos, even in low light thanks to the Pixel 3's revolutionary Night Sight mode.
-Those photos can also be backed up to Google Photos at full resolution with unlimited storage, a Pixel-exclusive benefit.
+Though the Pixel 4 only has two cameras, Google has made exceptional use of computational photography to pull off stunning photos, even in low light, thanks to the Pixel's revolutionary Night Sight and Astrophotography modes.
+Simply put, the Pixel 4 has one of the best photography experiences you'll find on a phone.